chouaibMo/ionic-todolist-app/README.md

 <span id="lists"></span>
 ### Lists and Tasks :
     - Offline mode (create/delete lists or tasks)
+    - Show contributors (readers and writers) of each list
     - Add tasks with address ( address search bar with autocompletion)
     - Cast address to long/lat using geocoding **(mapbox package)**
     - Speak if text-to-speech enabled in settings **(text-to-speech plugin)**